Carlos Correa Preview, Player Props: Twins vs. Rangers

 - The pitching staff for the Rangers has a collective 8.3 K/9, which ranks 24th in MLB.

-- The Rangers have a 4.06 team ERA that ranks 13th among all league pitching staffs.
+- The Rangers have the 14th-ranked team ERA among all MLB pitching staffs (4.12).

-- Rangers pitchers combine to allow 143 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Rangers pitchers combine to rank 12th in baseball in home runs surrendered (146 total, 1.1 per game).

-- Dunning looks for his 10th victory when he makes the start for the Rangers, his 20th of the season.
-He is 9-5 with a 3.26 ERA and 101 strikeouts in 132 2/3 innings pitched.

-- In his last time out on Saturday against the Milwaukee Brewers, the righty threw five innings, giving up three earned runs while surrendering seven hits.
+- In his most recent appearance on Sunday against the Milwaukee Brewers, the righty threw 3 2/3 innings, allowing three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.